 The MSBAL Group has established a risk governance framework ("RGF"), which defines the MSBAL Group's strategies and processes to manage, hedge and mitigate risks that arise from its business activities.
-The RGF integrates the diverse roles of the Business Units, Support and Control Functions, Firm Risk Management, and Compliance into a holistic enterprise structure and facilitates the incorporation of risk assessment into decision-making processes across the MSBAL Group.
-The MSBAL Group's RGF affirms to Morgan Stanley's firm-wide risk governance framework.
+The RGF integrates the diverse roles of the Business Units, Support and Control Functions, Risk Management Functions, and Compliance Functions into a holistic enterprise structure that facilitates the incorporation of risk assessment into decision-making processes across the MSBAL Group.
+The MSBAL Group's RGF affirms to Morgan Stanley's firm-wide RGF.

-RGF recognises that risks are often interrelated and therefore should be managed firm-wide on an aggregate and individual basis.
+RGF recognises that risks are often interrelated and therefore should be managed group-wide on an aggregate and individual basis.
 RGF encompasses the MSBAL Group's risk management culture, principles and practices that support risk identification, measurement, monitoring, escalation and decision-making processes.
 RGF views risk in a broad context and considers the risk to earnings and capital adequacy in a stressed market environment, as well as the risks to future earnings due to reputational damage.

-The principal risks involved in the MSBAL Group's business activities include market, interest rate, credit, operational, liquidity, model, compliance, strategic, conduct and reputational risk.
+The principal risks involved in the MSBAL Group's business activities include market, interest rate, credit, liquidity, operational (including cybersecurity), model, compliance (including conduct), financial crimes, strategic and reputational risk.
 Strategic risk is integrated into the MSBAL Group's business planning, embedded in the evaluation of all principal risks and overseen by the MSBAL Group's Board of Directors (or a committee thereof).
+Climate-related and environmental change is being considered as a driver of existing risks.

-The MSBAL Group's articulation of the aggregate level and types of risk that it is willing to accept in order to achieve its business objectives is established, communicated and monitored in accordance with the MSBAL Group's Risk Appetite Statement.
-The combination of Risk Tolerance Statements, quantitative risk limits, and Key Risk Indicators ("KRIs") aims to ensure the MSBAL Group's businesses are carried out in line with the risk appetite established by the MSBAL's Board, and to protect the MSBAL Group's capital and reputation in both normal and stressed environments.
+The aggregate level and types of risk that the MSBAL Group is willing to accept in order to achieve its business objectives are established, communicated and monitored in accordance with the MSBAL Group's Risk Appetite Statement utilising policies, processes, controls and systems, including risk identifications, qualitative risk tolerance statements, quantitative limits, stress testing and risk data controls and governance.
+The Risk Appetite Framework aims to ensure that the MSBAL Group's capital base, franchise and reputation are protected in both normal and stress environments and business is carried out in line with the risk appetite established by the MSBAL's Board.
 There is regular reporting, including reporting on breaches, to both management and Board committees.